khoa36isefiw/Flutter-Self-Study/lesson47_socks_shop/README.md

 ### Note Source Code
 - Flex: flex is used to divide the free space between two child widgets.
 The flex property is used in a Row or Column widget to determine the proportion of space between the child widgets.
+    - flex: 4 is used for the first child widget (a piece of text)
+    -  flex: 3 for the second child widget (an image)
 ```
     Row(
         crossAxisAlignment: CrossAxisAlignment.center,